wasiqAfnan/JavaScriptMastery/MasteryInJavaScript.md

 # JavaScript - The Basics:
-- Words and keywords
+- Words and keywords ✔
-- Var, let, const, and differences between them
+- Var, let, const, and differences between them ✔
-- Data types in JavaScript
+- Data types in JavaScript ✔
-- Operators
+- Operators ✔
-- Conditional statements
+- Conditional statements ✔
-- Loops
+- Loops ✔
-- Functions and arrow functions
+- Functions and arrow functions ✔
-- Parameters and arguments
+- Parameters and arguments ✔
-- Rest and argument keyword in functions
+- Rest and argument keyword in functions ✔
-- Hoisting and TDZ (Temporal Dead Zone)
+- Hoisting and TDZ (Temporal Dead Zone) ✔
-- Typecasting and template literals
+- Typecasting and template literals ✔
-- Userinputs via terminal
+- Userinputs via terminal ✔
-- Objects and some basic methods like keys,values and entries
+- Objects and some basic methods like keys,values and entries ✔
-- Optional chaining in objects
+- Optional chaining in objects ✔
-- Arrays and Array methods(push, pop, shift, unshift, slice, includes, sort, split and join)
+- Arrays and Array methods(push, pop, shift, unshift, slice, includes, sort and join) ✔
 - map, filter and reduce
 - Props vs methods